Uniswap/deploy-v3/README.md

 - `key`: A suitable label, such as `notice`.
 - `value`: The text of the change.
 If text already exists (which can be checked via [`text`](https://docs.ens.domains/contract-api-reference/publicresolver#get-text-data)), it may be appended to.

+Note that [`setContentHash`](https://docs.ens.domains/contract-api-reference/publicresolver#set-content-hash) may also be used to associate text with a subdomain.

 ## Usage

 This package vends a CLI for executing a deployment script that results in a full deployment of Uniswap Protocol v3.